mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Determine the server version and topology type using the internal MongoClient.
 This information will be used to evaluate any future `runOnRequirement`_ checks.

+In addition to the cluster URI, the test runner MUST also be configurable with two other connection strings (or equivalent configuration) that point to TCP load balancers: one fronting multiple servers and one fronting a single server.
+These will be used to initialize client entities when executing tests against a load balanced cluster.
+If the topology type is ``LoadBalanced``, the test runner MUST error if either of these URIs is not provided.
+For all other topology types, these URIs MUST be ignored.

 The test runner SHOULD terminate any open transactions (see:
 `Terminating Open Transactions`_) using the internal MongoClient before